-UA has established a DCB for program governance which shall at all times consist of a majority of active divers.
-The DCB was organized according to its Charter signed by Betsy Cantwell on May 18, 2022.
+UArizona has established a DCB for program governance which shall always consist of a majority of active divers.
+The DCB was organized according to its Charter signed by Betsy Cantwell, Senior Vice President for Research and Innovation, on May 18, 2022.

-The DCB has absolute and autonomous authority over the diving program.
-When a diving project or program requires expertise outside of the DCB's expertise, subject matter expert consultation will be procured with recommendations considered in so far as such recommendations apply to reinforcing safe practices.
+The DCB has absolute and autonomous authority over the UArizona scientific diving program, which encompasses both scientific diving and scientific snorkeling (Appendix E).
+When a diving project or program requires safety expertise outside of the DCB's expertise, the DCB and/or DSO will seek consultation with subject matter expert(s).
+If a project requires outside expertise regarding technical aspects, the project lead will be responsible for acquiring this consultation (including all related costs associated with outside consultation), as the DCB's focus will remain on reinforcing fundamental safe practices.

 When two or more organizations are engaged in a collaborative research program, one organization will assume the primary responsibilities of the Host Entity (as above).
-When UA is the host, all participating divers are subject to review and approval according to this manual.
-When UA is not the host, the UA DCB retains its authority over UA affiliated divers to guide their participation and will work cooperatively with the host's DCB to ensure concerns over reciprocal privileges are addressed.
+When UArizona is the host, all participating divers are subject to review and approval according to this manual.
+When UArizona is not the host, the UArizona DCB retains its authority over UArizona affiliated divers to guide their participation and will work cooperatively with the host's DCB to address concerns over reciprocal privileges.